Esleiter/marvel-explorer/README.md

 ## Installation

-Make sure you have Node.js, npm, and Docker installed on your machine before following these steps.
+Make sure you have Docker installed on your machine before following these steps.

 1. Clone this repository: